Selenium (software): Selenium IDE

 Selenium IDE is a complete integrated development environment (IDE) for Selenium tests.
 It is implemented as a Firefox Add-On and as a Chrome Extension.
 It allows for recording, editing and debugging of functional tests.
 It was previously known as Selenium Recorder.
 Selenium-IDE was originally created by Shinya Kasatani and donated to the Selenium project in 2006.
 Selenium IDE began being actively maintained in 2018.

 Scripts may be automatically recorded and edited manually providing autocompletion support and the ability to move commands around quickly.
 Scripts are recorded in Selenese, a special test scripting language for Selenium.
 Selenese provides commands for performing actions in a browser (click a link, select an option) and for retrieving data from the resulting pages.

-The 2.x version of the Selenium IDE for Firefox stopped working after the Firefox 55 upgrade and has been replaced by Selenium IDE 3.x.

-In addition to the official Selenium IDE project, two alternative Selenium IDE browser extensions are actively maintained: Kantu (Open-Source GPL license) and Katalon Recorder (Open-Source).
+Selenese serves as the language for composing Selenium Commands, which are utilized in the testing of web applications.
+These commands, tailored to the HTML tags of UI elements, facilitate the verification of their existence.
+They guide Selenium in comprehending the specific actions or operations to execute.

 Selenium client API

 As an alternative to writing tests in Selenese, tests can also be written in various programming languages.
 These tests then communicate with Selenium by calling methods in the Selenium Client API.
 Selenium currently provides client APIs for Java, C#, Ruby, JavaScript, R and Python.

-With Selenium 2, a new Client API was introduced (with WebDriver as its central component).
-However, the old API (using class Selenium) is still supported.